PhD - Industrial Design Engineering

 Interested? - Contact us

-For information regarding the programme structure, applicable rules and forms, see the doctoral programme pages for the Faculty of Engineering Science and Technology.
+For information regarding the programme structure, applicable rules and forms, see the doctoral programme pages for the Faculty of Architecture and Design.

 Review and response